oroinc/documentation/user/back-office/products/products/manage/view.rst

 .. image:: /user/img/products/products/products_review_top.png
    :alt: A sample of a product header

-On the top left of the page, you can see the product name.
+You can see the product name on the top left of the page.
 Next to it, there is the product status indicating whether the product is enabled or disabled.

-In the next row, you can see when the product has been created and updated.
+In the next row, you can see when the product was created and updated.

 Additionally, you can |IcCopy| duplicate, |IcEdit| edit, or |IcDelete| delete the product by clicking the corresponding button.